Board Member Bios

-Dawn Shultz has completed two terms on the QUEST board and is continuing her third term.
+Dawn Shultz has completed three terms on the QUEST board.
 She is currently serving as the Secretary of the board.
 Dawn has been employed by Boscov's Department Store since 1984 and has been in the position of Human Resources Manager since August of 1985.
 In addition, she taught at the Lebanon Campus of Harrisburg Area Community College in the Continuing Education division from 1990 to 2000.
 Dawn earned a BS in Business Administration from Shippensburg University and an MA in Human Resources and Labor Relations from Indiana University of PA.
 She also participates in activities in her church including playing the hand bells in the senior bell choir, leading children's church and women's retreats as well as serving as the Secretary of the Consistory (the church's governing board).
 Dawn and her husband, Kenneth, reside in the city of Lebanon.

 Roger Sands and his family moved to Lebanon from Massachusetts in 1987 to take a position at the VA Medical Center.
 He retired from the Government in 2007 after a 31-year career.
 Later, he worked at Gretna Theatre where he was the Director of Development.
 He and his wife Stephanie live in South Lebanon Twp. and have a son Josh, in Lancaster, a daughter, Cate, in West Chester. and the two most beautiful granddaughters in the world, Emma and Pip.